kintsugi-programmer/PerSIsst-Lab/README.md

 9. Never use CLI Install for UI/Libs/Etc.  - use manual installation
 10. Maintain accessibility standards
 11. Implement responsive design
+12. Involves a lot of icon and other libraries with the regular Node.js folder (contact developers for exact info about them)

 ### UI/Layout Guidelines
 1. Structure top alignment using `h-[55rem]`